0xjrr/mobile-robots-project/README.md

 ## Features
 - **Robot Control with Python**: Harnessing the power of Python to interact with robots in the Aseba environment.
 - **Object Detection**: Implementing computer vision techniques to detect objects in the robot's environment.
-- **Command Execution**: Translating visual input into actionable commands for the robots to execute.
+- **Command Execution**: Translating visual input into actionable commands for the robot to execute.

 ## Getting Started
 To get started with the Mobile Robots Project, follow these steps: